06 March 2025

 Copernicus Sentinel-3

-Each orbit, approximately every 100 minutes, the Copernicus Sentinel-3 science data are downlinked at the x-band ground station located at Svalbard operated under an ESA contract.
-These raw data are then transferred to EUMETSAT and processed into level 1 and 2 ocean and atmospheric products.
+Approximately every 100 minutes, the Copernicus Sentinel-3 science data are downlinked at the X-band ground station located at Svalbard currently operated under an ESA contract.
+After acquisition, raw data are transferred to EUMETSAT HQ and processed up until Level 1 and Level 2 ocean and atmospheric products.

 Copernicus Sentinel-6